 The best antivirus software will protect your computer and mobile devices from malware, keeping you safe from hackers, cyber criminals, and the latest online threats.
 As cyber crime continues to grow, it’s never been more important to invest in rock solid, reliable, and up-to-date antivirus software – and not just for your PC, but all internet-enabled devices.
-So which is the best antivirus software for 2019 (and beyond)?
+So which is the best antivirus software for 2020?

 We’ve been reviewing antivirus software for more than 15 years.
 To update this guide, we spent over five months testing the best antivirus software - together with top free antivirus options - with live malware samples including viruses, ransomware, rootkits, Trojans, spyware and phishing schemes.